 The Autumn Budget 2017 has certainly laid out the beginning of the UK-after-Brexit plan.
 Small businesses in strategic sectors (such as technology or construction) will be in the centre of the action.
 Although there are no big surprises in the budget, small businesses have been thrown some bones by being spared diesel tax increase, and the maintenance of the highest European VAT threshold.

 The UK remains a country of entrepreneurs and, with more than 72,000 new business created last year according to the Office of National Statistics, there is no doubt that the number of small businesses will continue to grow.
-To find out how we can help you start your business check out our packages page and visit our help centre or give us a call if you have any questions.
+To find out how we can help you start your business check out our packages and our help centre or give us a call if you have any questions.

 Published Friday November 24, 2017